hashicorp/design-system/website/docs/components/form/super-select/partials/guidelines/guidelines.md

 ##### Footer with custom content

 The footer can contain custom content instead of the default content.
-This is helpful in maintaining the standard appearance of the footer container while allowing for custom usages.
+This is helpful in maintaining the standard appearance of the footer container while allowing for custom usage.

 ![Showing the footer with custom content inside.](/assets/components/form/super-select/super-select-single-multiple-footer-custom-content.png =836x*)